 On the other hand, New Zealand tax officials are actually quite heavily involved in [this OECD process].
 The Minister of Revenue and Minister of Finance both spoke at the conference.
 They gave an interesting political take on matters (they took questions as well).

-Both of them singled out Carmel Peters of Inland Revenue for her work within the OECD and Carmel is in fact, recognised as one of the top 100 most influential women in the tax community worldwide.
+Both of them singled out Carmel Peters of Inland Revenue for her work within the OECD.
+Carmel is in fact recognised as one of the top 100 most influential women in the tax community worldwide.
 This is a fantastic achievement when you consider how small New Zealand is for someone to be held in that regard.

 This is a by-product of New Zealand’s Generic Tax Policy Process which is regarded very well worldwide and how co-operative tax professionals and Inland Revenue are in developing and implementing tax policy.
 So that’s encouraging.
 We may yet be effectively getting some crumbs at the table, but maybe we’re going to be helping set the table, so to speak.

 But it has put Inland Revenue and the Australian Tax Office at a little bit of a disadvantage compared to these other jurisdictions and the likes of Sweden, where, as I’ve previously mentioned, all credit and cash registers are centrally linked.
-The ATO and Inland Revenue are a little bit behind the game on this, but as the presenter noted although they may not be pursuing this trend at the moment, on the other hand, they’re probably ahead of many of the new jurisdictions in their ability to analyze the data they do receive.
+The ATO and Inland Revenue are a little bit behind the game on this, but as the presenter noted, although they may not be pursuing this trend at the moment, on the other hand they’re probably ahead of many of the new jurisdictions in their ability to analyse the data they do receive.